HEB Logo

 HEB Symbol

 At the head of H-E-B has always been the Butt family.
-First, it was Florence who opened a small grocery store in 1905, for which she donated the first floor of her house.
+First, Florence opened a small grocery store in 1905, for which she donated the first floor of her house.
 When her son returned from the war, he took over the family business, but he only managed to increase the number of outlets in 1927.
 A few years later, the department stores were called H-E-B – after the initials Howard Edward Butt.
 C.C.
 Butt Grocery Store, established by Florence, was incorporated and renamed to match the new branding.

 As of 2021, the company had more than 340 locations.
 They are operated by the billionaire Charles Clarence Butt, who became president in 1971.
 The well-known philanthropist uses the family business to donate 5% of the proceeds to charity.